-Written by Carl Blackburn
+Written by Fletcher Blackburn

 As the owner of Los Angeles Jewelry Buyer, I help people leverage the wealth that is stored in their fine jewelry boxes.
 Our clients decide to sell their old jewelry for a variety of reasons.

 Sometimes it’s due to financial necessity.
 Other times, it’s because they wish to liquidate a Los Angeles estate or take advantage of a spike in gold prices.

 Another reason people sell their jewelry is less obvious.
 But in recent years, it has become increasingly popular: self-discovery and personal growth.
 Selling your gold and diamond jewelry as a journey toward self-discovery might seem like an odd concept at first.
 But when we explore the idea deeper, it begins to make sense.

 Many of our possessions wield emotional power.
 And perhaps none hold greater power than fine jewelry.
 We purchase and receive jewelry to celebrate the most emotionally rich experiences of our lives.
 A mature woman’s jewelry box often reads like a diary of her most treasured moments and milestones.
 But, at the same time, it can contain hidden resentments and unresolved emotions—all of which can impede her continued growth and happiness.